A few scanning tips

 Paper is dimensioned in inches (or mm).
 Images are dimensioned in pixels.
 Paper has a fixed spatial dimension.
 Pixels do not, we can print images any size (dpi), or show on any size of video screen.

-To help distinguish your scanner menus about this: Line art mode is one bit data, only two colors, black ink and white paper, ideal for inked line drawings or printed text documents.
+To help distinguish your scanner menus about this: Line art mode is one bit data, only two colors, one black ink and white paper, which is ideal for inked line drawings or printed text documents.
 Only two colors allows higher resolution, and eliminates unwanted intermediate colors, like pink or blue color casts.
-Some scanners call it line art mode (and I do), but other scanners may call it B&W mode (meaning ink, NOT meaning photos).
+Some scanners call it line art mode (and I do), but other scanners may call it B&W mode (meaning those two colors, NOT meaning photos).

 What we really need to know first is how to use our images.
 How to scan what we need for our purpose, and how to print them right, how to properly make the best use of them.
 We have to learn that pixels exist, and that images are dimensioned in pixels.
 We have to think in terms of pixels.
 Then it all becomes easy.

 Scan resolution of 300 dpi means that the scanner will create 300 pixels for every inch scanned.
-Scanning five inches creates 1500 pixels across it (to reproduce five inches).
+Scanning five inches at 300 dpi creates 1500 pixels across it (to reproduce the five inches).

 Print resolution of 300 dpi means that the printer will space the available pixels at 300 pixels per inch of paper.
 Printing 1500 pixels at 300 dpi will cover five inches.

-So, to create a copy at original size, simply scan photos at 300 dpi, and print them at 300 dpi.
-Then the same dpi number means the source will be copied at same original size, at optimum 300 pixels per inch.
+A common purpose is to create a scanned copy to print at the original size of the scanned photo print on the home printer.
+Simply scan photos at 300 dpi, and print them at 300 dpi.
+Then the same dpi number means the source will be copied at same original size, at the optimum 300 pixels per inch.

-To create sufficient pixels for print enlargement, the ratio of (scanning resolution / printing resolution) is the enlargement factor.
+To create sufficient pixels to view in a print enlargement, the ratio of (scanning resolution / printing resolution) is the enlargement factor.
 For example,

-Film is small, and so needs more enlargement, but still the same rule.
+So scanning small film needs more enlargement just to view it.
 One example is to scan 35 mm film at 2700 dpi, and print at 300 dpi, for 2700/300 = 9X size enlargement.
-9X is about 8x12 inches (about A4 size) from full frame 35 mm (about 1.4 x 0.9 inches).
+9X is about 8x12 inches (about A4 size) from full frame 35 mm (about 1.4 x 0.9 inches, about half the dimensions of wallet size).
 The ratio of (scanning resolution / printing resolution) is the print enlargement factor.
+There are possible exceptions if it is tiny, like if you expect to crop small film seriously and still enlarge considerably, or maybe it is really tiny film like 8mm movie, then higher resolution may be needed, but those are special events.
+Try first planning what size image you will actually need.

-Note that to scan a full page size at high resolution like 2700 dpi is nonsense, surely a misunderstanding.
-You're not planning a 9x enlargement and will have no use for such a large image.
+Note that to scan a full page size at high resolution like 4000 dpi is nonsense, surely a misunderstanding.
+You're not planning a huge enlargement of that full page, and will have no use for such a large image.
 The concept is about desired enlargement, a goal for a purpose.
 A full page size is already large.
 When you just want to print a copy of a photo print or a document page at original size, just automatically scan and print at 300 dpi.
 One exception, if and only if the scan is line art mode, then maybe scanning and printing line art at 600 dpi can be a little better (no tonal colors to dither, and 600/600 is still original size).

-But if wanting to scan something and print it as same original size, then scan at 300 dpi, and print at 300 dpi, and you will reproduce original size at optimum quality.
+But if wanting to scan something and print it at same original size, then scan at 300 dpi, and print at 300 dpi, and you will reproduce original size at optimum image quality.

 This is very easy, and very important to know, and this little bit to know may answer most questions.